dimivogi/ServerFramework/README.md

 for visual studio 2010.

 The bin directory contains the configuration and script files for each server.
 Theses files can be used as a template if a new type of server needs to be created.
+If you wish to compile and run the given servers, a database has to be setup and be running during the execution of the programs.

 =================